 - > Charity Commission view on proposals; - > the current intentions (eg culverting the watercourse) for 'Area B'; - > the value of the land should an outright sale be acceptable; - > an option to exchange for Area 'A' plus an enlarged Area 'C' (extended Eastward), and - > LDC/NSQ Ltd's willingness to cover all transaction and boundary relocation (enclosure) costs.

-The Working Party would meet aga available. in as required, w hen more information was PellsXchWP2018/08 he Chairman thanked everyone for attending and declared the meeting closed.
-The meeting closed at 11:40am Signed: Date:
+The Working Party would meet again as required, when more information was available.

+PellsXchWP2018/08 The Chairman thanked everyone for attending and declared the meeting closed.

+The meeting closed at 11:40am